crndogan/stock-news-prediction/README.md

 # Stock News and Market Movement Prediction

+This repository contains an end-to-end system that predicts daily S&P 500 market direction using financial and political news headlines.
+The project combines natural language processing (NLP), machine learning, and automation to explore how the sentiment and emotional tone of news headlines may relate to next-day market movement.

+All data is collected, processed, and modeled automatically using Python scripts and GitHub Actions.

+## Project Summary

-This project explores how the sentiment and content of daily financial and political news headlines can help predict short-term movements in the S&P 500 index.
-It uses natural language processing (NLP) and machine learning to classify whether the market is likely to move up or down the next trading day.
+This project was developed as part of a capstone focused on using unstructured news text to make structured financial predictions.
+Every day, the system scrapes fresh news headlines, calculates sentiment and emotion scores, and merges the data with historical S&P 500 performance.
+A machine learning model (Random Forest) is then used to predict whether the market will go up or down the following day.

-By automating the collection and analysis of news data, this system provides a structured way to evaluate how headline tone and emotion may relate to market behavior.

-## Project Objectives

-- Automatically collect daily financial and political headlines
-- Gather S&P 500 market data for the same time period
-- Clean and process headlines using standard NLP techniques
-- Apply sentiment scoring (VADER) and emotion detection (NRCLex)
-- Use topic modeling to group related news themes
-- Build a labeled dataset matching news sentiment with next-day market movement
-- Train a classification model (Random Forest) to predict future market direction
-- Share results via a web-based dashboard
+The prediction and analysis are published on a public dashboard, making the results accessible for investors, analysts, and students.

 ## Live Dashboard

-Access the prediction dashboard at the following link:
+View the latest prediction and trends:
 [https://stock-news-headlines-prediction.streamlit.app/](https://stock-news-headlines-prediction.streamlit.app/)

 The dashboard includes:

-- Daily market movement predictions and confidence levels
+- Next trading day prediction and model confidence
-- Charts comparing predicted vs. actual market outcomes
+- Historical accuracy and performance metrics
-- Sentiment and emotion trends across days
+- Sentiment and emotion score trends
-- Word clouds showing top topics during positive and negative market days
+- Word clouds highlighting topics associated with market up/down days
-- Historical stock close data for the S&P 500
+- Table of recent S&P 500 closing data

-## Automation with GitHub Actions
+## GitHub Actions: Daily Automation

-This project includes a GitHub Actions workflow that automates the following tasks each day:
+This repository uses GitHub Actions to automate the full data pipeline.
+The workflow is scheduled to run every day at 11:00 PM Pacific Time.
+It can also be triggered manually.

+The GitHub Action performs the following steps:

-1. Scrapes daily headlines from the NewsData.io API
+1. Scrapes daily financial and political headlines using the NewsData.io API.
-2. Downloads the most recent S&P 500 stock data using yFinance
+2. Downloads S&P 500 data using the yFinance library.
-3. Cleans and preprocesses headlines for analysis
+3. Cleans and processes the headlines (text normalization, punctuation removal, etc.).
-4. Applies sentiment scoring and emotion tagging
+4. Applies sentiment scoring (VADER) and emotion detection (NRCLex).
-5. Merges news and stock data to update the training dataset
+5. Merges news and stock data to create a labeled dataset.
-6. Runs the trained model to generate a new prediction
+6. Runs a Random Forest model to make a new prediction.
-7. Saves results to CSV files used by the Streamlit dashboard
+7. Updates all relevant `.csv` and `.xlsx` files used by the Streamlit app.

-The workflow is scheduled to run nightly at 11:00 PM Pacific Time.
-It can also be triggered manually to test or refresh the system.
+All scripts are version-controlled, and the system is designed to be robust, reproducible, and extensible.

+## Repository Structure

+├── .github/workflows/ # GitHub Actions for daily automation
+├── notebooks/ # Jupyter Notebooks for scraping, analysis, modeling ├── streamlit_app.py # Streamlit dashboard code
+├── stock_news_tone.xlsx # Daily sentiment and emotion scores
+├── sp500_cleaned.csv # S&P 500 index data
+├── prediction_results.csv # Prediction history (actual vs. predicted)
+├── tomorrow_prediction.csv # Most recent prediction
+├── topic_modeling.csv # Topic clusters per day
+├── topic_up_down.csv # Keywords for up/down days
+├── requirements.txt # Python dependencies
+└── README.md # Project documentation (this file)

-## Tools and Technologies
+## Technologies Used

 - Python (pandas, numpy, scikit-learn)
+- VADER Sentiment Scoring
-- NLP Libraries: VADER, NRCLex
+- NRCLex Emotion Detection
-- Topic Modeling: LDA
+- LDA Topic Modeling
-- Data Sources: NewsData.io, yFinance
-- Dashboard: Streamlit
+- Streamlit (Dashboard)
-- Automation: GitHub Actions
+- GitHub Actions (Automation)
+- NewsData.io (News API)
+- yFinance (Market Data)

-## Intended Users
+## Use Cases

 This project is designed for:

-- Data analysts and scientists exploring financial NLP applications
+- Data analysts and students exploring NLP in finance
-- Students learning how to build end-to-end data pipelines
-- Business users interested in how news sentiment may relate to market behavior
+- Investors interested in daily headline-based market sentiment
-- Researchers or instructors looking for real-world, reproducible use cases
+- Educators and researchers looking for applied machine learning workflows

-## Repository Structure

-- `notebooks/` – Jupyter Notebooks for data collection, preprocessing, and modeling
-- `streamlit_app.py` – Streamlit dashboard application script
-- `*.csv` / `*.xlsx` – Data files generated and used by the model
-- `requirements.txt` – Python package dependencies
-- `.github/workflows/` – Automation scripts for daily data updates

-## Summary
+## License

-This project demonstrates how unstructured news data can be converted into structured insights using NLP and machine learning.
-It offers a repeatable process for building daily financial predictions, and a flexible dashboard for visualizing results.
-The system is fully automated, version-controlled, and designed for educational and exploratory purposes.
+This project is for educational and academic purposes.